Adaptive Silviculture for Climate Change

 The ASCC Study

-To develop the ASCC study, we brought together a core team of scientists and managers interested in integrating climate change adaptation into their silvicultural planning and on-the-ground management actions at each site.
-The big question ASCC is poised to answer is: What actions can be taken to enhance the ability of a system to cope with change while continuing to meet management goals and objectives?
+The ASCC Network engages managers and scientists to actively integrate climate change adaptation into their silvicultural planning and on-the-ground management at each experimental site.
+We work to answer the question: : What actions can be taken to enhance the ability of a system to cope with change while continuing to meet management goals and objectives?

 ASCC Network Impact